VIN1902/learning-cpp/05_OOP/oop.md

     - all the variables declared inside a class.
 - Methods
     - all the functions declared and defined inside a class.

+# Objects
+- access the attributes and methods using '.' notation.

+# Constructor
+- whenever object is made constructor is called automatically.
+- doesn't take any datatype specification during declaration.
+- uses exact name of class.
+- there exists a base constructor if you don't make any which is made by compiler. but you can make your own and override it.
+- default, parameter, copy, destructor.